Atlas-Soft/DeepDoom/README.md

 navigational behaviors throughout the level.

 We propose a [hierarchical implementation](https://arxiv.org/pdf/1604.07255.pdf) of the Deep Q-Networks in order to solve complex navigational problems.
-DQN models are trained on simple tasks and then integrated as sub-models in the Hierarchical-DQN model.
+DQN models are trained on simple tasks and are then integrated as sub-models in a Hierarchical-DQN model.
 This allows knowledge learned from simple tasks to be used for more complex tasks.

 ## DQN and Hierarchical-DQN
+> Under Construction

 ## Scenarios

 We designed a set of scenarios where the agent will learn specific behaviors.
 These scenarios were created using Doom Builder v2.1+ and ViZDoom.
 Reward functions are defined via the Doom Builder Script Editor using the Action Code Script (ACS) scripting language.
-For a quick tutorial, <a href="https://zdoom.org/wiki/ACS" target="_blank">click here</a>.
+For a quick tutorial, [click here](https://zdoom.org/wiki/ACS).

 >***Note: living rewards are defined within the ViZDoom config file.***